 Such self-supervised learning has been widely used in language modelling where the default task is to predict the next word given the previous word sequence.
 Things become a little more tricky when applying this method to images and videos.
 It is much more difficult to represent uncertainty and prediction in images and videos than it is in text because the systems are not discrete.
 If you ask a neural network to predict the next frames in a video it will produce a blurry image.
 That is because it cannot predict exactly what will happen so it shows an average over many possible outcomes.
 There are a few possible options to solve the problem and Yann described latent variable energy-based models.
 These are essentially like a probabilistic model and latent variables allow the system to make multiple predictions.
 As an example, he presented theoretical research on using a latent variable model to train neural networks for autonomous driving.

-Yoshia’s talk focussed on consciousness and deep learning.
+Yoshua’s talk focussed on consciousness and deep learning.
 Over the past couple of decades neuroscience researchers have made much progress in the study of consciousness.
-Yoshia believes it’s time for machine learning to consider these advances and incorporate them in machine learning models.
+Yoshua believes it’s time for machine learning to consider these advances and incorporate them in machine learning models.

 He began by describing the two ways in which we can think: “system 1” and “system 2”, as proposed by Daniel Kahneman.
 System 1 thinking is intuitive, fast, unconscious and habitual.
 Current deep learning is very good at these things.
 System 2 processing allows us to do things that require consciousness, things that take more time to compute, things such as planning and reasoning.
 This kind of thinking allows humans to deal with very novel situations that are very different from what we’ve been trained on.

-In his talk, Yoshia considered the priors that could be incorporated into deep learning to enable system 2 processing.
+In his talk, Yoshua considered the priors that could be incorporated into deep learning to enable system 2 processing.
 These are:

 1) Sparse factor graph in space of high-level semantic variables – for learning representations of high-level concepts of the kind we manipulate with language.